mikeries/node-global/README.md

 ## Overview

-This lesson will cover the
+This lesson will cover the global object, its properties, differences between browser JavaScript and Node when it comes to globals and scoping.

 ## Objectives